apocalyptech/bl3-cli-saveedit/README-saves.md

     bl3-save-edit old.sav new.sav --item-mayhem-levels 5

-To remove Mayhem levels from weapons entirely, specify `0` for `--item-mayhem-levels`.
+To remove Mayhem levels from weapons/greandes entirely, specify `0` for `--item-mayhem-levels`.

 ## Unlocks